corneliusweig/kubernetes-lxd/README.md

      ```
      This is necessary, because the default unit definition also defines a host address, so that it cannot be overridden by the configuration file.

+     Restart docker in the lxc container, so that the changes take effect.
+Run
+     ```bash
+     @ systemctl restart docker.service
+     ```

      On your host machine, you can then talk to this docker daemon by setting the environment variable
      ```bash
      $ export DOCKER_HOST="tcp://k8s-lxc:2376"